exonum/exonum-doc/src/home/design-overview.md

 **Tip.** See the [*Services*](../architecture/services.md) article for more details.

 Exonum includes the Core and the set of optional pluggable services.
 While the Core is responsible for the consensus, and provides middleware functionality for sending and receiving transactions and blocks, services implement all the custom logics and are the main point to extend Exonum functionality.
+In fact, Services implement smart contracts model in the framework.

+The key points, differentiating Exonum smart contracts from other models, are:

+- Fixed smart contracts.
+Exonum executes only predefined transactions, not allowing to execute arbitrary code received from the client.
+- Non-isolation.
+Transactions are executed at the same codespace as the Core is.
+- Transactions verification.
+It may include authentication / authorization (for example, checking transaction signatures), as well as logical checks (for example, spending transaction in the cryptocurrency may be discarded if source account balance is empty).

 Services have two main purposes: